-Facebook follows Google and Microsoft in offering a solution to browsers that block third-party cookies.
+Facebook follows Google and Microsoft in offering a first-party solution to browsers that block third-party cookies.

 Facebook is the latest big digital ad seller to release a solution to address moves by browsers to kill third-party cookies.
 The company is releasing a new first-party cookie option for advertisers, publishers, and developers to measure and optimize Facebook ads and capture analytics data from browsers that block third-party cookies — namely Apple’s Safari and soon Mozilla’s Firefox.